SBZed/React-Tutorial/Readme.md

 ### 4.1.
 Theory

--   There are 4 things we need to understand:
+-   There are 7 things we need to understand:

     1.  `STORE`: It's a globalized state.
-All state data exist in the isolated object called "STORE".
+All state data exist in the isolated object called "STORE". store holds the whole state tree of your application.
+The **only way to change** the **state** inside it is **dispatch an action** on it.
-    2.  `ACTION`: It describes what you want to do with the store.
+    2.  `ACTION`: It describes what you want to do with the store. get called when you want to perform some operation/ function.
     3.  `REDUCER`: describes how your action transforms the state into the next state.
-Basically, on the call of a certain action, the reducer check which action gets called and according to that it modifies the state
+Basically, on the call of a certain action, the reducer check which action gets called and according to that it modifies the state.
+Evaluate any actions that are comitted.
-    4.  `DISPATCH`: here we execute our actions.
+    4.  `DISPATCH`: Here we execute our actions.
 "Like dispatch 'specificAction' to 'specificReducer'"
+    5.  `Provider`: Glue between react and redux.
+Provider take store as props.
+    6.  `connect`: connect your component to redux store.
+    7.  `mapStateToProps`: Get state from redux and map it to properties to component.

+-   **Keywords**: View, Action, Type, dispatch, Reducer, Provider, store, combinedReducer, thunk, enhancer, connect, mapStateToProps, PropTypes, React Life Cycle function

 ### 4.2.
 How to Proceed with `redux` library